 Credit: sustainablecooks.com

-They are tender, and juicy, and have a nice sear on the outside.
-But the star of this dish is the lemon sauce…It is simply delicious.
+These meatballs are tender, juicy, and have a nice sear on the outside.
+But the star of this dish is the lemon sauce.

 To make the lemon sauce, all you need to do is mix together some chicken stock, lemon zest, lemon juice, and minced garlic and cook until halfway reduced.